AlmeroSteyn/AlmeroSteyn.github.io/_posts/2018-09-18-killing-accessibility-with-five-words.markdown

 </section>
 <section data-background="white" class="no-background smythe-dark">
 <h1>Inaccessible docs examples</h1>
-<p>If we can say that a doc example is inaccessible we already know why.
-Don't just tweet, let's create a PR too.</p>
+<p>If we can say that an example is inaccessible we already know why.
+Don't just tweet, create a PR too.</p>
 </section>
 <section data-background="white" class="no-background smythe-dark">
 <h1>Lack of articles on accessibility in Frameworks</h1>